antgres/dotfiles/docs/secure-boot-overview.rst

 OP-TEE).
 BL33 is the first non-secure code loaded by TF-A and may be a traditional bootloader like uboot.
 [ATD2] [ATD4]

-For a more in detail explaination for the ARM bootflow see [ATD5].
+For a more in detail explanation of the ARM bootflow see [ATD5].

 [ATD1] Firmware Design
 https://trustedfirmware-a.readthedocs.io/en/v2.8/design/firmware-design.html